mahsankhaan/kubernetes_with_jenkins/README.md

 # IBM_Kubernetes_with_Jenkins
+Build a DevOps pipeline for continuous integration pipelines on an IBM Cloud Kubernetes Service cluster

 Jenkins:
 Jenkins is an open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.